AleynaBarutt/MI-POWER_FINALCASE/README.md

 - LightGBM Doğruluk: %77.8
 - LightGBM Eğitim Doğruluğu: %99.4

-- Rastgele Orman Doğruluk: %76.3
+- Random Forest Doğruluk: %76.3
-- Rastgele Orman Eğitim Doğruluğu: %100
+- Random Forest Eğitim Doğruluğu: %100

 - CatBoost Doğruluk: %77.7
 - CatBoost Eğitim Doğruluğu: %94.8